 What is THCv

 What is THCV?
-THCv Effects and Guide
+Effects and Buyer’s Guide

 Within the hemp space, THCv has recently started garnering a name for itself.
 But what is THCv and what are the effects upon consumption?

-Gleb Oleinik Updated on October 26, 2022
+Gleb Oleinik Updated on November 15, 2024

 We’ve all heard of CBD and THC.
 But cannabis also contains dozens more so-called minor cannabinoids, which are found in much smaller amounts.
 One such compound is tetrahydrocannabivarin or THCV for short.